Muh-aza/LLM_GPV/README.md

 ## 📖 Citation

-If you use LLM-GPV in your research, please cite:

 @article{Azam2025LLMGPV,
   title={Applications of Large Language Models and Prompt Optimization for Knowledge Extraction from Biological Pathway Figures}, author={Muhammad Azam and Shuai Zeng and Hasanain Aldihis and Mihail Popescu and Dong Xu},